Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains: Discussion

 \section{Discussion}

 At this point some interpretation of the previously stated results will be presented.
-This discussion will concern the putative optimal values of the average MFPT \eqref{eq:ellAMFPT} in elliptic domains with internal traps, values of the related merit function \eqref{eq:ellMerit}, the positions of traps within the domain, and the bulk measures of trap distribution which were employed.
+This discussion will concern the putative optimal values of the average MFPT \eqref{eq:ellAMFPT} in elliptic domains with internal traps, values of the related merit function \eqref{eq:ellMerit}, the positions of traps within the domain, the bulk measures of trap distribution which were employed, and the configurations of non-identical traps.

 To begin, the method of study will be briefly reiterated.
-In order to study the dependence of optimal trap configurations on both the number of traps, and the eccentricity of the elliptic domain, merit functions for the average MFPT were minimized for $N \leq 50$ and eccentricity \eqref{eq:eccDef} values of 0, 0.125, 0.25, and 0.5, while the area of the ellipse was kept constant, $\domMeas = \pi$.
-In the search for a global optimum, an iterative approach, which switched between global and local searches, was used.
-The method used here was similar to that used in Ref \cite{iyaniwura2020optimization}, though a different algorithm was used for the local search, as well as in Ref \cite{gilbert2019globally} which used a different algorithm for both searches.
-A somewhat different approach was employed in Ref \cite{iyaniwura2019simulation}, which made use of numerical solutions to the Poisson problem.

-In the case of the unit disk, comparing the results of this study to those of a previous study \cite{kolokolnikov2005optimizing} demonstrated that the optimums reported here are consistently an improvement on previous work.
-This is due to the use of a more accurate asymptotic expression \cite{iyaniwura2020optimization}, as well as removing the constraint that all traps be located on rings within the domain.
+In order to study the dependence of optimal trap configurations on both the number of traps, and the eccentricity of the elliptic domain, the values of the merit function \eqref{eq:ellMerit} corresponding to the approximate average MFPT \eqref{eq:amfpt:new} were minimized for $N \leq 50$ and sample values of the eccentricity \eqref{eq:eccDef} of 0, 0.472, 0.802, and 0.995, while the area of the ellipse was kept constant, $\domMeas = \pi$.
+For $N$ traps, the merit function consequently depends on $2N$ scalar variables.
+In the search for a global optimum, an iterative approach, which switched between global and local searches, was used (Section \ref{sec:method}).
+The method used here was similar to that of Ref.~\cite{iyaniwura2021optimization}, though a different algorithm was used for the local search, as well as in Ref.~\cite{gilbert2019globally} which used a different algorithms than here for both searches.
+A somewhat different approach was employed in Ref.~\cite{iyaniwura2019simulation}, which made use of numerical solutions to the Poisson problem \eqref{eq:defPDE}.
+In the case of the unit disk, the comparison of the results of this study to those in Ref.~\cite{kolokolnikov2005optimizing} demonstrated that the optima reported here are consistently an improvement on previous work.
+In particular, this is due to the removal of the constraint that all traps be located on rings within the domain -- see, e.g., Figure \ref{fig:configN10}(a) where for $N=10$, trap centers evidently do not lie on concentric rings.